 As you can see, tears are invaluable for clear vision, protecting your eyes, flushing out irritants, and soothing emotions.

-If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.
+If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang at Issaquah Eyeworks in Issaquah today.